-If the person you care for has COVID-19 symptoms, has been tested for COVID-19 or has been identified as a confirmed, close or casual contact, they will need to self-isolate.
+If the person you care for has COVID-19 symptoms, has been tested for COVID-19 or has been identified as a confirmed case, close, secondary close or casual contact, they will need to isolate.

-If you are caring for someone who needs to self-isolate, you will need to isolate with them.
+If you are caring for someone who needs to isolate, you will need to isolate with them.

-If you have been identified as a confirmed COVID-19 case or contact, and you need to continue caring for someone that you cannot self-isolate from, they will need to follow the same isolation requirements as you.
+If you have been identified as a confirmed COVID-19 case or contact, and you need to continue caring for someone that frmo whom you cannot isolate from, they will need to follow the same isolation requirements as you.

-Do others in the household need to self-isolate?
+Do others in the household need to isolate?

-The need for others in your household to self-isolate along with you will depend on if the person you care for is symptomatic or are a case or contact.
+The need for others in your household to isolate along with you will depend on whether the person you care for is symptomatic or is a case or contact.